Miho, Ibaraki

 Miho (美浦村, Miho-mura) is a village located in Ibaraki Prefecture, Japan.
 As of 1 October 2020, the village had an estimated population of 14,504 in 5907 households and a population density of 218 persons per km^{2}.
 The percentage of the population aged over 65 was 32.0%.
 The total area of the village is 66.61 sqkm.
-The village holds one of the two Japan Racing Association's training centers (the other is in Ritto, Shiga).

 Geography

 Located in southern Ibaraki Prefecture, Miho is bordered by Lake Kasumigaura to the north and east.